ADDVulcan/Writeups/The Intercept 2021/Boots Boots/README.md

 Assuming that "flag not in standard format" meant it involved more basic codes which could not encode `{`, this hint suggested some more basic code was being referenced.

-In a true masterstroke, *coflynn* entered into google the phrase `POW code`, which had the following results:
+In a true masterstroke, *coflynn* took the first word he saw on the flag and entered into google along with `code`, giving the phrase `POW code`, which had the following results:

 1. [Tap code - boxentriq](https://www.boxentriq.com/code-breaking/tap-code)
 2. [Tap code - Wikipedia](https://en.wikipedia.org/wiki/Tap_code)